Edit this page

 }

-You can publish the module on npm and then add it to your project by installing it as a dependency.
+You can publish the module on npm and install it as a dependency in your project by following the steps below.

-Run the example project to make sure everything is working.
-Then, start the TypeScript compiler to watch for changes and rebuild the JavaScript module.
+Run one of your apps to ensure everything works.
+Then, start the TypeScript compiler in the root of your project to watch for changes and rebuild the module's JavaScript:

 # Run this in the root of the project to start the TypeScript compiler